Table of Contents

 What do they do?

-• Follow the procedure and ensure decisions made during the meetings comply with Hong Kong laws
+• Ensure decisions made during meetings comply with Hong Kong company law and are properly documented

 Notify statutory changes of the company